 Qi, Meditation & Acupuncture

-I began a regular yoga and meditation practice in the early 1990’s that continues to this day, though over the years the style has changed.
-In recent years my spiritual practice has become more highly developed, and is now my primary priority.
-I practice for several hours every morning in the Karma Kagyu tradition, and go on retreat several times a year to a monastery in Woodstock, NY.
-Patients do feel the fruition of my qi cultivation and meditation practice during their acupuncture treatments.
+I began a regular yoga and meditation practice in the early 1990’s that continues to this day, though the style has changed.
+Patients do feel the fruition of my qi cultivation practice during their acupuncture treatments.

-In addition to yoga and meditation, I enjoy hiking with my dogs, organic, vegetarian cooking and living a holistic, environmentally responsible lifestyle.
+In addition to yoga and meditation, I enjoy hiking with my dog, Dakota, organic, vegetarian cooking and living a holistic, environmentally responsible lifestyle.
 I am an avid NY Times reader, and a classic film buff.
 I am an intelligent person with a curious, analytical mind.
 I enjoy stimulating, provocative conversation on a variety of topics.

 In my prior occupation I was engaged in wardrobe and costuming for Broadway, film and television in NYC and LA.
 I have become an adept seamstress through years worked in many costume houses.
 My Bachelor’s of Arts degree from UCLA was awarded in design.